yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

 By optimizing shaders doing [FMA](https://en.wikipedia.org/wiki/Multiply%E2%80%93accumulate_operation#Fused_multiply%E2%80%93add) operations, yuzu
 [gains an extra 4% of performance](https://github.com/yuzu-emu/yuzu/pull/6722) overall.

-Some games like `Katana ZERO`, `UNDERTALE`, `DELTARUNE`, `Shantae`, `Fire Emblem: Shadow Dragon and the Blade of Light`, and others experience flipping issues in Vulkan, when parts of their rendering are rotated, mirrored or both.
+By [flipping the viewport](https://github.com/yuzu-emu/yuzu/pull/6765) in `Y_NEGATE`, Rodrigo matches in Vulkan the correct behaviour OpenGL has, resolving the "flipping" issues for the following games:
-By [flipping the viewport](https://github.com/yuzu-emu/yuzu/pull/6765) in `Y_NEGATE`, Rodrigo matches in Vulkan the correct behaviour OpenGL has, providing the correct rendering for those games.
+`Katana ZERO`, `UNDERTALE`, `DELTARUNE`, `Shantae`, `Fire Emblem: Shadow Dragon and the Blade of Light`, and others.

 {{< single-title-imgs
     "Fire Emblem: Shadow Dragon and the Blade of Light"